Dustin Poirier: 2017

 Poirier challenged Jim Miller on February 11, 2017, at UFC 208.
 Poirier punched Miller against the fence, which appeared to hurt Miller.
 In return, Miller repeatedly kicked Poirier's legs.
 Later on, Miller swept Poirier onto the mat and failed a kimura attempt.
 Poirier won the back-and-forth fight via majority decision.
 The win also earned Poirier $50,000 and his third Fight of the Night bonus award.
 Due to injuries sustained during the fight, Poirier was suspended indefinitely.

 After the suspension, Poirier fought Eddie Alvarez on May 13, 2017, at UFC 211.
-Poirier rocked Alvarez in the second round but was subsequently dropped when Alvarez landed two illegal knees while Poirier was against the fence.
-With the Texas commission not operating under the new unified rules, referee Herb Dean declared the fight a No Contest as he did not believe Alvarez knew Poirier was a grounded opponent at the time.
+Poirier rocked Alvarez in the second round but was subsequently dropped when Alvarez landed two illegal knee strikes while Poirier was against the fence.
+With the Texas commission not operating under the new unified rules, referee Herb Dean declared the fight a no contest, as he did not believe Alvarez knew Poirier was a grounded opponent at the time.

 Poirier faced Anthony Pettis on November 11, 2017, at UFC Fight Night 120.
 He won the fight via TKO after Pettis tapped out due to a broken rib when Poirier applied a body triangle in the third round.
 This fight also won him the Fight of the Night bonus award.